boltlabs-inc/dialectic/README.md

 - has **almost no runtime cost** in time or memory;
 - is **built on `async`/`.await`** to allow integration with Rust's powerful `async` ecosystem;
-- gracefully handles runtime protocol violations, introducing **no panics**; and
+- gracefully handles runtime protocol violations, introducing **no panics**;
-- allows for **full duplex concurrent communication**, if specified in its type, while preserving all the same session-type safety guarantees.
+- allows for **full duplex concurrent communication**, if specified in its type, while preserving all the same session-type safety guarantees; and
-- allows the expression of **context free sessions**, a more general form of session that than most other session typing libraries.
+- can even implement **context free sessions**, a more general form of session type than supported by most other session typing libraries.

 Together, these make Dialectic ideal for writing networked services that need to ensure **high levels of availability** and **complex protocol correctness properties** in the real world,